There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 When we moved from Puerto Rico to Alaska, we were pretty limited on airlines that accept dogs in cargo.
 There were a few options to pick from, but most don’t have air conditioned cargo holds, where larger dogs have to go.

-Planes without air conditioning mean they can’t transport live animals on flights where the air temperature either at the departure or arrival airports can’t be above 85 degrees.
+Planes without air conditioned cargo holds mean they can’t transport live animals on flights where the air temperature either at the departure or arrival airports can’t be above 85 degrees.
 Well, living in the Caribbean meant it was often hotter than that.

 We had to pick a new date a few days before we expected, and scramble to get all 3 dogs into the vet for the pre-flight health check (more on that later).
 It all worked out, but I was one stressed dog mom for sure!